blakedennett/LoanApprovalProject/README.md

 <h4>In order to handle numeric, categorical features, I used an sklearn, preprocessing package called OrdinalEncoder.
 This was primarily relevant for the "loan_id" column.
 I found that this was better than expanding the column into multiple (loan_id_1001, loan_id_1002, etc) as I had previously done.</h4>

+<h4>One issue I was finding with my Neural Network was that it had the tendency to simply approve every loan and still get a decent score.
+What I did to fix this was to oversample the cases of the rejections in the training data.
+This allowed a higher priority on rejecting poor applications.</h4>

 <h4> Following this, I made a holdout set that represented 10% of the total data.
 Lastly, I did an 80/20 training and testing split.
 Overall, it was a 70% for training, 20% for validation, and 10% for the final testing.
 Additionally, I decided to do a stratified shuffle split.
 The purpose of this was to make the training, validation, and holdout data each have the same or similar distributions.</h4>

 ### Feature Importance